Updated: 24 May 2018

+App Owners can elect for their App to use StreetHawk’s location capabilities.
 We use the location information from your phone to tailor your App experience if your App Owner chooses to implement “Campaigns” or use “Geofences” within their application.
 In order to provide this capability when you are `out and about’ we track your current location within a 500 metre (approximate) radius when operating in the background.
 We take 100m (approximate)location samples when a StreetHawk enabled App is foregrounded to correlate Geofence location for footfall or proximity.

 Facebook and Email

 StreetHawk enables the App Owner/developer (at their discretion) to store/remove this data on the StreetHawk Platform.
 Please refer to http://api.streethawk.com/v1/docs/tagging.html and ask your App Owner if this feature is being used.
 Of course, when you share this information in the App – it will be seen by your Facebook community or email list.